TheoKouzelis/TheoKouzelis.github.io/_posts/2015-09-27-setting-up-airbrake-with-monolog.markdown

 date: 2015-09-27 01:00:00
 categories: php
 ---
-Integrating Monolog and Airbrake is painless.
+Integrating Monolog and Airbrake is fairly painless.
 The hardest part  is navigating a lot of deprecated packages for Airbrake that still rank higher in searches than the currently supported API [airbrake/phpbrake](https://github.com/airbrake/phpbrake).
 This package as well as being an API to contact Airbrake, also ships with a handler for Monolog.